 Inclusive Brisbane Board

-The Inclusive Brisbane Board is an advisory board addressing community issues associated with development and planning, including land use, affordability, community facilities, economic viability, safety, the arts and community cohesiveness of Brisbane.
+The Inclusive Brisbane Board is an advisory board addressing community issues.
+Issues include development and planning (including land use), affordability, community facilities, economic viability, safety, the arts and community cohesiveness.

 The role of the Inclusive Brisbane Board is to:

 - advise on community issues related to the future development of Brisbane

 - advise on issues affecting the not-for-profit sector in Brisbane

 - share information, generate ideas, identify research needs and partnership opportunities to address issues.

 Inclusive Brisbane Board members include:

 - Mr Greg Goebel - Chairman, Inclusive Brisbane Board